cobra0901/React-Steem-Blockchain/src/app/help/en/tos.md

 Steem blockchain command line interface.

 9.2.
 Account and Private Keys.
-Should you agree to create an Account through our Service, we generate a cryptographic private and public key pair that are provided solely to you and completely owned by you; provided however that we not store passwords or Private Keys for our you.
+Should you agree to create an Account through our Service, we will generate a cryptographic private and public key pair that is provided solely to and completely owned by you.
+Please note that we will never store passwords or Private Keys for you.
 We never have access to your Private Key and do not custody any Private Keys on your behalf, and therefore, assume no responsibility for the management of the Private Key tied to your Account.
 The Private Key uniquely match the Account name and must be used in